 - A representative of the deceased’s estate may also file

-Relatives such as siblings, nieces and nephews aren’t permitted to file a wrongful death suit unless they were previously a designated beneficiary or would have been a beneficiary.
+Relatives such as siblings, nieces and nephews aren’t permitted to file a lawsuit unless they were previously a designated beneficiary or would have been a beneficiary.

 If the wrongful death is the result of a criminal act, there will be two parts to the equation: a criminal case and a civil case.
 The criminal case is brought by the state, and the civil case is brought by a spouse, children, parents, or other qualified individual.